 Scaling and Root Planing

-People with periodontal disease tend to have deep gum pockets around their teeth.
+People with periodontitis tend to have deep gum pockets around their teeth.
 Over time, these pockets fill with plaque and contribute to receding gums.
-Fortunately, our dentist is able to do scaling and root planing to mitigate the harmful effects of periodontal disease.
+Fortunately, our dentist is able to do scaling and root planing to help reduce the harmful effects of periodontal disease.

-Your dentist may recommend Periodontal surgery can also remove bacteria beneath the gum line so you can avoid loose or even missing teeth.if you have black triangles between teeth caused by receding gums.
+Your dentist may recommend periodontal surgery if you have black triangles between teeth caused by receding gums.
+Periodontal surgery can also remove bacteria beneath the gum line so you can avoid loose or even missing teeth.